 - to ensure that we receive all the information that may affect our mandate, including any information about a change in circumstances that may influence the position;

-- unless you ask us, and we agree in writing, we will not perform any audit, due diligence or other procedure to verify information we receive.
+- that unless you ask us, and we agree in writing, we will not perform `any audit, due diligence or other procedure to verify information we receive.

 7.2 Draft documents.
 We may send you drafts of documents we produce, such as letters of advice or reports for your review, while working on a Matter.
 You cannot rely on a draft until we finalise its contents and confirm this in writing.